pot-code/go-boilerplate/README.md

 # About

-A demo to show how to develope a golang App using go-clean-arch with k8s toolkit.
+A demo to show how to develop a golang App regarding the go-clean-arch philosophy, then deploy it with the k8s toolchain.

 # Usage